jkenlooper/colourless/README.rst

 A short story
 *************

+*This short story is actually longer then the included script.py*

 Client: I want a website made that is fun, light and very summer like.

 Designer: Ok.